-John Harland, in a journal of archeological and religious history in 1865, explained the old practice of recording the days by pictograms on sticks or staves.
-In a chronology drawn from one of these, December 21 is the day the “Christmas ale” was brewed.
-Often, a barrel was engraved to convey the significance to a pre-literate society.
+John Harland, in a journal of archeological and religious history in 1865, explained an old practice of recording the days by pictograms on sticks or staves.
+In a chronology drawn from one of these, December 21 is the day “Christmas ale” was brewed.
+Often a barrel was engraved to convey its significance to a pre-literate society.

-A modern (2017) blog account of St. Thomas’ Day references the tradition especially in a Norwegian context, but it existed in many northern places.
-The different names for the stick have recognizable variants in the different places.
+A modern (2017) blog account of St. Thomas’ Day references the tradition especially in a Norwegian context, but it existed in various northern places.
+Different names for the stick have recognizable variants in the different places.

-Other accounts suggest that in Norway, the beer was actually tasted on December 21 and hopefully pronounced good, with brewing taking place earlier in the month.
-Some explanations suggest the beer was subjected to fermentation on December 21, so this comes back to brewing on the day, broadly speaking.
+Other accounts suggest in Norway, the beer was actually tasted on December 21 and hopefully pronounced good, therefore with brewing taking place earlier.
+Some discussions suggest the beer was subjected to fermentation on December 21, so this comes back to brewing on the day, broadly speaking.

-But the fact that freshly-brewed (mild) beer was often associated with Noel, probably in many cases made from carefully husbanded ingredients, shows a connection to St. Thomas Day, in our view.
+But the fact that freshly-brewed (mild) beer was often associated with Noel, in many cases made from husbanded ingredients, shows a connection to St. Thomas Day, in my view.

-So this gives some idea how deep is the taproot of Christmas and ale, in those parts of the world.
-Is there a straight line to Hallett & Abbey’s Christmas Mild Ale of 1857-1860?
+So this gives an idea how long is the taproot of Christmas and ale.
+Does this form a straight line to Hallett & Abbey’s Christmas Mild Ale of 1857-1860?
 No, but it’s all connected.